AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Since we know the percentage of root tokens on each chain for each moment in history, we can safely use that figure in chain-weight calculations.
 The reliability of that data will be the same as the reliability of the blockchains themselves, provided we enforce the 2-way peg that ensures no root tokens are created or destroyed in violation of protocol rules.

-\autoref{alg:weightof-1} details a simplistic \textsc{WeightOf} function that returns a weight normalized in coins (i.e., root tokens).
+\autoref{alg:weightof-1} and \autoref{alg:weightof-ratio} detail simplistic \textsc{WeightOf} functions that return a weight normalized in coins (i.e., root tokens).
 It does not account for some things, e.g., changes to the difficulty of $C$ over time.

 \input{includes/ut/algorithms/weightof-basic.tex}

+\input{includes/ut/algorithms/weightof-ratio.tex}

 #### Different Root Tokens with a DEX